 When it comes to ensuring you have the right materials in the right place at the right time, kanban systems are a simple and highly effective tool.
 Kanban systems work for three primary reasons :

-– they are simple to operate (once set up),
+- They are simple to operate (once set up),

-– replenishment is triggered by actual usage of parts rather than theoretical and error prone forecasts
+- Replenishment is triggered by actual usage of parts rather than theoretical and error-prone forecasts

 Kanban’s great benefit is that it uses a visual trigger based on physical stock levels to trigger replenishment.
-Therefore how do you connect these physical transactions with what is being recorded on your balance sheet via your ERP system and avoid large inventory errors and write offs?
+Therefore how do you connect these physical transactions with what is being recorded on your balance sheet via your ERP system and avoid large inventory errors and write-offs?

 The Keep it Simple – the “Parallel Universe Approach”

 I think “keep it simple” has been a message in most of the blogs I have ever written and this is no exception.
 If you ask your ERP vendor how to make kanban work, he or she will give you a software solution (and probably one that involves a forecast).
 This immediately negates the three major benefits of Kanban systems that I have outlined above.

-To record consumption in this simple system, a back flush is used.
-This means that as finished goods are completed and transferred to inventory, the ERP system automatically deducts from inventory a quantity of raw materials corresponding from the quantity of finished goods produced, based on the bill of materials.
+To record consumption in this simple system, a backflush is used.
+This means that as finished goods are completed and transferred to inventory, the ERP system automatically deducts a quantity of raw materials from inventory corresponding from the quantity of finished goods produced, based on the bill of materials.

-The “parallel universe” approach does require regular cyclic stock counts (perhaps monthly or bimonthly to ensure that the kanban system and the system inventory do not get too far out of alignment.
+The “parallel universe” approach does require regular cyclic stock counts (perhaps monthly or bimonthly) to ensure that the kanban system and the system inventory do not get too far out of alignment.

 Tighter Control – for Nervous Accountants

-In this system material kanbans are routed via the purchasing department.
-For each kanban a purchase order is raised on the supplier or else kanbans for a particular supplier are accumulated during the day and purchase order raised for all the materials required from that supplier.
+In this system, material kanbans are routed via the purchasing department.
+For each kanban, a purchase order is raised on the supplier or else kanbans for a particular supplier are accumulated during the day and purchase order raised for all the materials required from that supplier.

 This system can be further improved if kanban cards are barcoded.
-In this case scanning the barcode on the card triggers a PO (or preferably a purchase requisition against a PO).
+In this case, scanning the barcode on the card triggers a PO (or preferably a purchase requisition against a PO).
 This purchase requisition or order can then be emailed directly to the supplier.

 Often several kanbans will be accumulated so a batch of the WIP component can be produced.
-Typically this production order is attached to the kanban card(s) and sent to the upstream process for production of WIP.
-Item When the WIP batch is completed and returned to the line then the production order is separated from the card and returned to the production office to be closed.
+Typically a production order is attached to the kanban card(s) and sent to the upstream process for the production of WIP item.
+When the WIP batch is completed and returned to the line then the production order is separated from the card and returned to the production office to be closed.

-Another tip is to make sure that it is not possible to “cheat” the system by scanning a single kanban card multiple times.
+Make sure that it is not possible to “cheat” the system by scanning a single kanban card multiple times.
 Allowing this practice will lead to a complete loss of control of your inventory.

 What About the MRP and the Forecast?

-If demand is increasing you might increase the number of kanban cards in circulation, while when demand is falling, cards can be removed from the systems.
-Many companies use “temporary cards”, usually printed in a different colour to build inventory above the normal level (e.g. for a promotion).
+If demand is increasing you might increase the number of kanban cards in circulation.
+When demand is falling, cards can be removed from the systems.
+Many companies use “temporary cards”, usually printed in a different colour, to build inventory above the normal level (e.g. for a promotion).
 These cards are then removed from the system once this additional inventory is consumed and the cards returned to purchasing.